The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4/5

-The George Foreman GFSBBQ1 is a single-burner barbecue for three people, but we think you could easily stretch this to four.
+The George Foreman GFSBBQ1 is a single-burner barbecue for three people, but I'd say you could easily stretch this to four.
 It’s easy to assemble, but it needs a screwdriver for the lid, and you have to screw in the thermometer, too.
-Its biggest weakness is that you have to put together the regulator yourself, which is very fiddly as you need water to lubricate the hose in order to fit it, and you need to use small hose clamps to tighten everything.
+Its biggest weakness is that you have to put together the regulator yourself, which I found very fiddly as you need water to lubricate the hose in order to fit it, and you need to use small hose clamps to tighten everything.
 However, the instructions are simple and clear.
 Once you’re set up, it’s a dream to use.

 It gets to temperature in just five minutes, and its temperature control is smooth and reacts quickly to any change.
 It has a couple of cool spots in the corners, but otherwise has even coverage, so you can cook everything at exactly the same rate, no matter where it is on the grill.
-It produces good char-lines, but other barbecues on test have better definition.
+It produced good char-lines for me, but other barbecues on test have better definition.
 Though everything tastes delicious, the food isn’t as quick to cook or as well-cooked as with some of the other barbecues on test.

 Napoleon Freestyle 365 gas barbecue